 Lectionary: Psalm 118:1-2, 19-29; Luke 19:28-40

 This day is traditionally known as Palm Sunday.
-If you go to church today you will probably be asked to say ‘Hosannah!’ an unnatural number of times and might be given a palm branch of some sort to wave in the air (preferably not in front of those cranky people in row #12.
-Or row 4 or 7.
-Or 22, 19, 14, 29).
+If you go to church today you will probably be asked to shout ‘Hosannah!’ an unnatural number of times and may be given a palm branch of some sort to wave in the air.

-Jerusalem at the time of Jesus was the centre of Jewish nationalism/faith and at the centre of Jerusalem was Herod’s Temple where the Jewish people worshipped.
-It was a volatile time: Rome was a world superpower like few ever in history and it controlled this part of the Jewish homeland with an iron fist.
-In this case that fist was controlled by Pontius Pilate who was housed in a beautiful palace on the shore of the Mediterranean.
+At the time of Jesus, the city of Jerusalem was the hub of Jewish nationalism/faith, and in Jerusalem was Herod’s Temple which was the centre of Jewish worship.
+It was a volatile time: Rome was a world superpower and it controlled the conquered Jewish homeland with an iron fist.
+That fist was controlled regionally by Pontius Pilate who was housed in a beautiful palace on the shore of the Mediterranean.

-With the Jewish holy time of Passover coming, hundreds of thousands of people would flood into Jerusalem to participate in the worship activities.
-Because of the traditional gathering it was also a time of heightened Jewish nationalism and the raised possibility of a rebellion against their Roman oppressors.
+With the Jewish holy time of Passover approaching, hundreds of thousands of people would flood into Jerusalem to participate in the worship activities.
+Because of the large gathering it also was a time of heightened Jewish nationalism which elevated the risk of a rebellion.

-In anticipation of that threat, the Romans would frequently lead a highly visible military force into Jerusalem the week before Passover which would remain in place until it was finished and people had returned to their homes.
+In anticipation of that threat, the Romans would frequently lead a highly visible military force into Jerusalem the week before Passover which would remain in place until the festivities had dispersed.

-On this particular day Pilate, mounted on his steed, leads an impressive military processional into Jerusalem: banners, trumpets, hundreds of chariots and soldiers on horseback followed by a sea of foot soldiers.
-They march en masse into the city cheered by a crowd of both willing and unwilling natives.
-Pilate’s military parade naturally enters through the western gate, the front door of Jerusalem, a strategy designed to strangle-hold the city with this show of force.
+On this particular day Pilate mounts his steed and leads an impressive military processional into Jerusalem: banners, trumpets, hundreds of chariots and soldiers on horseback precede a sea of foot soldiers.
+They march en masse into the city cheered by a crowd of willing and unwilling natives.
+Pilate’s military parade naturally enters through the western gate, the front door of Jerusalem, a strategy designed to strangle-hold the city with a highly visible show of force.

-Meanwhile, in what could only be seen as an intentionally oppositional parade, Jesus of Nazareth also rides into Jerusalem.
+Meanwhile, in what could only be seen as an oppositional parade, Jesus of Nazareth also rides into Jerusalem.
 In doing so he fulfills Zechariah’s prophecy.
-Unlike Pilate, Jesus enters through the eastern gate – the back door to the city – riding a donkey … one donkey … a slow donkey … no shiny weapons … handful of fishermen as foot soldiers … no banners or trumpets.
+Unlike Pilate, Jesus enters through the eastern gate – the back door to the city – riding a donkey … one donkey … a slow donkey … no shiny weapons … no banners or trumpets … a handful of fishermen as foot soldiers.

 This is more than enough attention for the dusty, ragtag group walking through the eastern gate.
-The anti-parade itself would be disruptive enough but it is what the crowds are shouting that local authorities find unsettling.
-The people are calling Jesus a king, even calling him Lord and everyone knows that only Caesar is king and lord.
+The anti-parade is disruptive enough for authorities but it is what the crowds are shouting that they find especially unsettling.
+The people are calling Jesus a king, even calling him Lord, though everyone knows that Caesar is king and lord.
 This is treasonous.
 And very, very dangerous.